atesgoral/ates.dev/src/posts/2024-12-08-responsive-canvas/index.md

   });
 </script>

-The circle will stretch and squash into an ellipse as the container width changes because the canvas is essentially acting like an image, its pixels getting resampled to fit the new dimensions.
+As the container width changes, the circle stretches into an ellipse because the canvas pixels are resampled to fit the new dimensions.

 #### Brute-force rendering

-One option to overcome is to set up a rendering loop to keep adjusting the intrinsic dimensions of the canvas and rendering the scene every frame.
+One way to address this is to set up a rendering loop to keep adjusting the intrinsic dimensions of the canvas and rendering the scene every frame.
 This way, the entire scene will always be rendered at the correct proportions.
 We'll use a [requestAnimationFrame][5] (RAF) loop for this: